Academic Regulations

 Grades and Grading

-The Faculty of Information follows the University Assessment and Grading Practices Policy.
+The Faculty of Information follows the University of Toronto Assessment and Grading Practices Policy.
 This policy details the Faculty’s policy on course procedures, examinations, and other assessments in courses.
 Also covered: the grade review and approval process; exceptional circumstances and academic appeals; conflicts of interest; and procedures in the event of disruptions to the graduate academic program.

 Calculating Grade Point Averages (GPA)